GhumanNavneet/MCW-Securing-PaaS/Hands-on lab/HOL step-by step - Securing PaaS.md

 27. If prompted, on the **Update your password page**, update your password

-    a.
-NOTE: The Current password will be the value you copied after resetting the password in Azure AD.
+    > NOTE: The Current password will be the value you copied after resetting the password in Azure AD.

 28. Select **Sign in**